MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.Log** - Custom log message indicating the precheck success or failure

+#### Office.OneNote.Navigation.CreatePage

+Critical signal used to monitor the ability of OneNote users to create pages in OneNote.
+Telemetry used to ensure critical regression detection for OneNote app and service health.
+If users can’t create a page this would trigger a high severity incident.

+The following fields are collected:

+- **IsAtSectionEnd** - Indicates whether a new page is created at the end of section or not.

+- **IsBlank** - Indicates whether a new page is blanked page or created with a template.

+- **IsRecentsView** - Indicates whether a page is created from a recents or not.

+- **NavView** - Indicates whether a page is created from a navigation view or not.

+- **NoteType** - Indicates the type (quick note, list, or photo) of a page.

+- **QuickNoteType** - Indicates the type (quick note, list, or photo) of a page.

+- **RailState** - Indicates the state of OneNote's navigation rail when creating a page.

+- **Trigger** - Indicates an entry point where the create page action is started.

+- **TriggerInfo** - Indicates additional information related to the trigger.

+#### Office.OneNote.Navigation.CreateSection

+Critical signal used to monitor the ability of OneNote users to create sections in OneNote.
+Telemetry used to ensure critical regression detection for OneNote app and service health.
+If users can’t create a page this would trigger a high severity incident.

+The following fields are collected

+- **NotebookID** - A unique identifier of a notebook.

+- **SectionID** - A unique identifier of a section created.

+- **Trigger** - Indicates an entry point where the create section action is started.

+- **TriggerInfo** - Indicates additional information related to the trigger.

+#### Office.OneNote.Navigation.Navigate

+Critical signal used to monitor the ability of OneNote users to navigate between pages in OneNote.
+Telemetry used to ensure critical regression detection for OneNote app and service health.
+If users can’t navigate this would trigger a high severity incident.

+The following fields are collected:

+- **FromNotebook** - A unique identifier of a notebook.

+- **FromPage** - A unique identifier of a page.

+- **FromSection** - A unique identifier of a section.

+- **FromSectionGroup** - A unique identifier of a section group.

+- **IsCurrentUserEduStudent** - Indicates whether the current user has a student role in an education notebook or not.

+- **IsEduNotebook** - Indicates whether the current page is in an education notebook or not.

+- **IsEduNotebookReadOnlyPage** - Indicates whether the current page is a read-only page in an education notebook or not.

+- **ToNotebook** - A unique identifier of a notebook.

+- **ToPage** - A unique identifier of a page.

+- **ToSection** - A unique identifier of a section.

+- **ToSectionGroup** - A unique identifier of a section group.

+#### Office.OneNote.NotebookManagement.CreateNotebook

+Critical signal used to monitor the ability of OneNote users to create notebooks in OneNote.
+Telemetry used to ensure critical regression detection for OneNote app and service health.
+If users can’t create notebooks this would trigger a high severity incident.

+The following fields are collected:

+- **NotebookID** - A unique identifier of a notebook.

+#### Office.OneNote.NotebookManagement.OpenNotebook

+Critical signal used to monitor the ability of OneNote users to open notebooks in OneNote.
+Telemetry used to ensure critical regression detection for OneNote app and service health.
+If users can’t open notebooks this would trigger a high severity incident.

+The following fields are collected:

+-  **NotebookID** - A unique identifier of a notebook.

+#### Office.OneNote.Search.Search

+Critical signal ID used to monitor the ability of OneNote users to find information across thousands of pages and notebooks.
+Telemetry used to ensure critical regression detection for OneNote app and service health.
+If users can’t find information across notebooks this would trigger a high severity incident.

+The following fields are collected:

+- **PageSearchResultCount** - Indicates the number of search's results found in a page search mode.

+-  **PageTimeToFirstResultInMs** - Indicates the amount of time OneNote takes to find the first match in a page search mode.

+-  **PageTimeToLastResultInMs** - Indicates the amount of time OneNote takes to find the last match in a page search mode.

+-  **PageTimeToMedianResultInMs** - Indicates the median of time OneNote takes to find all matches in a page search mode.

+-  **SearchResultCount** - Indicates the number of search's results found.

+-  **TagSearchResultCount** - Indicates the number of search's results found in a tag search mode.

+-  **TagTimeToFirstResultInMs** - Indicates the amount of time OneNote takes to find the first match in a tag search mode.

+	-  **TagTimeToLastResultInMs** - Indicates the amount of time OneNote takes to find the last match in a tag search mode.

+-  **TagTimeToMedianResultInMs** - Indicates the median of time OneNote takes to find all matches in a tag search mode.

+-  **TimeToFirstResultInMs** - Indicates the amount of time OneNote takes to find the first match.

+-  **TimeToLastResultInMs** - Indicates the amount of time OneNote takes to find the last match.

+-  **TimeToMedianResultInMs** - Indicates the median of time OneNote takes to find all matches.

+#### Office.OneNote.Storage.NotebookSyncResult

+This event logs notebook sync result.
+It is used for figuring out how many unique sync targets when calculating OneNote sync score.

+The following fields are collected

+- **CachedError_Code** - a numbered or alphanumeric code used to determine the nature of the cached error, and/or why it occurred

+- **CachedError_Description** -a description of the cached error

+- **CachedError_Tag** -indicate where in the code throws the cached error

+- **CachedError_Type** -the type of the cached error, e.g. Win32Error, etc.

+- **ExecutionTime** -time in milliseconds taken to replicate the notebook

+- **Gosid** -global object space ID

+- **IdentityType** -identity type, e.g. Windows Live, Org ID, etc.

+- **InitialReplicationInSession** -is this replication the first notebook replication after open or not

+- **IsBackgroundSync** -is this a background sync or not

+- **IsCachedErrorSuppressed** -is the cached error suppressed or not

+- **IsCachedErrorUnexpected** -is the cached error unexpected or not

+- **IsNotebookErrorSuppressed** -is the notebook level sync error suppressed or not

+- **IsNotebookErrorUnexpected** -is the notebook level sync error unexpected or not

+- **IsSectionErrorSuppressed** -is the section sync error suppressed or not

+- **IsSectionErrorUnexpected** -is the section sync error unexpected or not

+- **IsUsingRealtimeSync** -is the notebook sync using modern page content sync or not

+- **LastAttemptedSync** -timestamp when the notebook was attempted to be synced last time

+- **LastBackgroundSync** -timestamp when the latest background sync was attempted

+- **LastNotebookViewedDate** -the date when the notebook was last viewed

+- **LastSuccessfulSync** -timestamp when the notebook successfully synced before

+- **NeedToRestartBecauseOfInconsistencies** -does the sync need to restart because of inconsistencies or not

+- **NotebookErrorCode** -notebook level sync error code saved on notebook graph space

+- **NotebookId** -notebook ID

+- **NotebookType** -notebook type

+- **ReplicatingAgainBecauseOfInconsistencies** -does the sync restart because of inconsistencies or not

+- **SectionError_Code** -a numbered or alphanumeric code used to determine the nature of the section sync error, and/or why it occurred

+- **SectionError_Description** -a description of the section sync error

+- **SectionError_Tag** -indicate where in the code throws the section sync error

+- **SectionError_Type** -the type of the section sync error, e.g. Win32Error, etc.

+- **Success** -is the notebook sync successful or not

+- **SyncDestinationType** -sync destination type, i.e. OneDrive or SharePoint Online

+- **SyncId** -a number unique to each notebook sync

+- **SyncWasFirstInSession** -is this sync the first sync in current session

+- **SyncWasUserInitiated** -is this sync user initiated or not

+- **TenantId** -SharePoint tenant ID

+- **TimeSinceLastAttemptedSync** -time since last notebook sync attempt

+- **TimeSinceLastSuccessfulSync** -time since last successful notebook sync

+#### Office.OneNote.System.AppLifeCycle.AppLaunch

+Then critical signal used to ensure OneNote users can successfully launch the app.
+The telemetry is used to ensure critical regression detection for OneNote app and service health.
+If users can’t launch the app in our performance window, this would trigger a high severity incident.

+The following fields are collected: 	None

 #### Office.Outlook.Desktop.AccountConfiguration.CreateAccountResult

 Result of adding an account to Outlook in a new profile, from the Office Backstage, or from the account settings dialog.
 The data is actively monitored to ensure we don't see any spikes in failures.
 We also analyze the data to find areas of improvement.
 We aim to improve this success rate with each release.